vicharanashala/cs45/README.md

 - JWT-based user registration, login, and protected sessions.
 - Role-based access control for users, moderators, and administrators.
 - FAQ browsing, similarity search, feedback collection, and bookmarking.
+- Semantic similarity matching against existing FAQs with an 80% confidence threshold: a match above this threshold shows the existing FAQ answer immediately, while a match at or below it unlocks new query submission for the logged-in user.
 - Community Q&A with questions, answers, voting, accepted answers, and saved posts.
 - Reputation points and notification generation for user activity.
+- SP (Spurti Points) betting on query priority: a user can stake SP to raise their query's position in the admin review queue.
+If the admin approves the query as genuinely worth prioritizing, the staked SP is returned doubled (+2x); if not, the staked SP is lost (−2x).
+- Request Admin Review escalation: once 10 users flag the same community query, it is automatically escalated to the admin queue.
-- Admin dashboards for analytics, personal query review, content moderation, and FAQ candidate approval.
+- Admin dashboards for analytics, personal query review, content moderation, FAQ candidate approval, and SP-related adjustments.
+- Tiered moderation policy: a first violation issues a warning, repeated violations lead to suspension, and severe violations result in a permanent ban.
 - Query classification into generic, personal, or inappropriate categories.
 - Vector search using embeddings and cosine similarity.
 - Automated FAQ generation from community answer threads.